 Again, should public schools, financed by the state, weigh in on this issue?
 Should there be forced education?
 High-school is a vast waste of time.
-It pays for young adults education who should already know by the time they finish it, what they do know when they finish university or college now; they learn it there because they (or their parents) must directly pay for it.
+It pays for young adults education who should already know by the time they finish it, what they do know when they finish university or college now; they learn it there because they (or their parents) must directly pay for some of it.
 Give your grown kids free room and board and see how many will stay home for the duration.
 Five generations of democracy and dead at 50 of an overdose.
 Is this what we were hoping for: baking butter tarts for the next birthday, shower, holiday, and anniversary, and well, it’s something at least every week, isn’t it, often every day?
 Is this destiny?
 Are you sure that the easy life is really a good thing?
 Should the state make it even easier?
 We should follow a path of most resistance, but that’s politically incorrect, and besides, it is too hard for most people; that is, only necessity will force them to act rationally and get fit, smart and healthy by a lifestyle choice.
 But do you know what else will over time: the very slim, democratically healthy night-watchman state which won’t allow people a fallback position with a vast public welfare arrangement?